-Lack of management has historically been a key issue for woodland habitats.
-Within the protected landscapes of the South Downs National Park and the High Weald AONB, where there is the greatest woodland cover of the Framework area, there are active projects to support landowners in managing woodland.
-There are areas outside of the protected landscapes where there is concentration of woodland where the approach might be beneficial, for example in the area between the National park and High Weald AONB outside of both protected areas.

-The South Downs ecological network mapping shows potential for improving connectivity along the foot of the scarp slope, especially at the southern end of the River Rother catchment and the area in northern East Hampshire district, both for deciduous woodland and beech-yew woodland.
+- National Park and the High Weald AONB, where there is the greatest woodland cover of the Network area, there are active projects to support landowners in managing woodland.
+There are areas outside of the protected landscapes where there is concentration of woodland where the approach might be beneficial, for example in the area between the National park and High Weald AONB outside of both protected areas. - 2.191 The South Downs ecological network mapping shows potential for improving connectivity along the foot of the scarp slope, especially at the southern end of the River Rother catchment and the area in northern East Hampshire district, both for deciduous woodland and beech-yew woodland.
 It also hints at potential to the east of Burgess Hill, but does not produce results beyond the National Park boundary.
-There are many small woodlands in this area and further connection could support access to greenspace for these two urban areas and link the protected landscapes.
+There are many small woodlands in this area and further connection could support access to greenspace for these two urban areas and link the protected landscapes. - 2.192 In West Sussex, The Mens SAC and Ebernoe Common SAC have international importance as habitat for bat species in particular.
+This area of the National Park is of great importance for bats. - 2.193 To the south of the National Park, north of the coastal plain, are several large woodland

-To the south of the National Park, north of the coastal plain, are several large woodland estates, several with public access, but which are effectively cut off from the residents of the coast due to the A27.
+- estates, several with public access, but which are effectively cut off from the residents of the coast due to the A27.
 There may be scope in the western area of Arun/Chichester to extend woodland cover south of the A27 in the coastal plain/downs transition area, subject to retaining the important landscape character of this area.
 There may be potential for improving woodland connectivity and increasing recreational access in the area to the north east of Worthing to provide additional recreational area in this access-deficient area, subject again to landscape character constraints.
-Decisions regarding the suitability of changes to land-use and land cover can be supported by a range of 'tools', including Landscape Character Assessments.

-The National Park authority is developing View Characterisation (or 'Viewshed') (see link) which provides evidence on views and view types within the National Park.
-This should help assess the visual impact of changes and developments in the landscape; and by mapping existing important views it should be possible to identify areas where views should be retained.

-There is also potential for increasing ecosystem services benefits and woodland cover is a key parameter in the EcoServ-GIS outputs of climate regulation, carbon storage and noise regulation.
+Decisions regarding the suitability of changes to land-use and land cover can be supported by a range of 'tools', including Landscape Character Assessments. - 2.194 The National Park Authority is developing View Characterisation (or 'Viewshed')75 which provides evidence on views and view types within the National Park.
+This should help assess the visual impact of changes and developments in the landscape; and by mapping existing important views it should be possible to identify areas where views should be retained. - 2.195 There is also potential for increasing ecosystem services benefits and woodland cover is a key parameter in the EcoServ-GIS outputs of climate regulation, carbon storage and noise regulation.